UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 > Notice how we didn't type the `YYYY-MM-DD` date ourselves, but let
 > `date -I` do that mindless task for us.
 Find out about this option
 > and the standard format that it uses.

+>## Invalid Date-I command?
+> In Mac operating systems, there is no automatic date prefix function.
+In order to add the date as a prefix,
+> We must type in the format we want ourselves.
+Instead of (date -I), users must type in (date "+%Y-%m-%d")
+> when trying to put the YYYY-MM-DD the same way as linux or windows users.
 >
 > > ## Solution
 > > Using `date --help` will show you that `-I` is short for [--iso-8601](https://en.wikipedia.org/wiki/ISO_8601), which essentially avoids the confusion between the European